Scott Smith (Arizona politician): 2008 election for mayor of Mesa

 Smith launched his campaign for mayor on May 1, 2007, with former U.S. Congressman Matt Salmon as his campaign chairman.
 Incumbent Keno Hawker was term limited.
 The primary election had two other candidates: restaurant businessman/three term city councilman Rex Griswold and vice-mayor/two term city councilwoman Claudia Walters.
 Smith ranked first with 39% of the vote, qualifying for the run-off election.
 Griswold ranked second with 33% of the vote and Walters was last with 28% of the vote.

 Walters endorsed Smith.
 In the May run-off election, Smith defeated Griswold 56%–44%.
-It was the first time that a candidate defeated someone who had resigned from the City Council to run for mayor in more than a generation.
+It was the first time that a candidate defeated someone who had resigned from the city council to run for mayor in more than a generation.
 Al Brooks was successful in 1983 and Willie Wong was successful in 1991.
 His first attempt at public office, Smith was the first person since 1966 to be elected mayor of Mesa without having first served on the Mesa City Council.

 Mayor of Mesa (2008–2014)

 Smith's first term of office ran from June 2, 2008 to January 22, 2013.
 Mesa, which is in Maricopa County, Arizona, along with Phoenix, is part of the Phoenix metropolitan area.
 It is the thirty-ninth most populous city in the United States and the third most populous city in the state of Arizona (after Phoenix and Tucson) according to 2010 United States Census Bureau estimates.
-It is the largest of seven incorporated areas with populations of 100,000 or more (followed by Glendale, Chandler, Scottsdale, Gilbert, Tempe and Peoria) that surround Phoenix in its metropolitan area.
+It is the largest of six cities and a town with populations of 100,000 or more (followed by Glendale, Chandler, Scottsdale, Gilbert, Tempe and Peoria) that surround Phoenix in its metropolitan area.

 On August 6, 2008, after two months as mayor, Smith served as ceremonial driver for the first run of METRO Light Rail, a new light rail transit for Phoenix, Mesa and Tempe.
 The 20 mi light rail system had its grand opening on December 27, 2008.

 In March 2009, Smith advocated for a development deal to bring a 1,200 room Gaylord Hotel and Resort to the Mesa Proving Grounds.
 Proposition 300, passed by the largest margin in the history of the city with 84% of voters approving.

 In November 2011, Proposition 420 proposed an incentive package that would build the Chicago Cubs a new spring training facility.
 The Cubs, who had trained in Mesa for over 50 years, had offers to move their operations to Naples, Florida.
-Proposition 420 pass with 63% of the vote.
+Proposition 420 passed with 63% of the vote.
 Renderings of the planned stadium, and accompanying "Wrigleyville West" entertainment district were released prior to the election and it was expected that the stadium would be complete by the 2014 spring training season.
 In August 2011, it was reported that the Arizona State University baseball team would join the Cubs and move their facilities to the new stadium upon completion instead of renovating Packard Stadium, however they later moved to Phoenix Municipal Stadium.